I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportevents-generateeventlist.md

 <p>Although callers of <code>GenerateEventList</code> can be running at any IRQL, they are subject to some limitations when calling at IRQL &gt; DISPATCH_LEVEL.
 Specifically, if the current implementation of <code>GenerateEventList</code> is called at IRQL &gt; DISPATCH_LEVEL, the method queues a DPC to process the event list.
 That DPC contains the parameter context for a single call.
 As a result, signaling events might occasionally be missed if multiple calls are made at IRQL &gt; DISPATCH_LEVEL.</p>

-<p>This method is used by miniport drivers to signal event entries in the port driver's event list.
-In response to the miniport driver calling this method, the port driver walks its list of event entries and signals all registered event entries that meet the criteria expressed by the call parameters.</p>

-<p>Although callers of <code>GenerateEventList</code> can be running at any IRQL, they are subject to some limitations when calling at IRQL &gt; DISPATCH_LEVEL.
-Specifically, if the current implementation of <code>GenerateEventList</code> is called at IRQL &gt; DISPATCH_LEVEL, the method queues a DPC to process the event list.
-That DPC contains the parameter context for a single call.
-As a result, signaling events might occasionally be missed if multiple calls are made at IRQL &gt; DISPATCH_LEVEL.</p>

 ## -requirements
 <table>
 <tr>